20 FAQs about shareholder and boardroom disputes.

 12. What happens if the shareholders are not satisfied with the accounts?

-Company law requires the directors to produce audited accounts (for accounts beginning on or after 1 January 2016, or beginning on or after 1 January 2015 if a company has chosen to adopt these thresholds earlier), except for private companies meeting two out of the following criteria:
+Company law requires the directors to produce audited accounts, except for private companies meeting two out of the following criteria:

 The directors must also produce annual directors' and strategic reports.